duneroadrunner/scpptool/README.md

 Native references are subject to essentially the same restrictions as non-retargetable native pointers.
 The functional difference between native references and non-retargetable native pointers is that C++ permits (`const`) native references to temporaries, perhaps making them a little more convenient to use as function parameters.

+So just as this tool wouldn't condone directly taking the address of an element of a vector, it wouldn't condone directly creating a reference to an element of a vector either.
+This means you cannot directly pass a vector element by reference to a function.
+As with pointers, you would first need to obtain a scope pointer to the element, then you could pass the element (by reference) as a dereference of the scope pointer.

 #### Range-based `for` loops by reference

-One common use case for native references that this tool can't generally verify to be safe is range-based `for` loops.
+Another common use case for native references that this tool can't generally verify to be safe is range-based `for` loops.
 So for example in this code:

 ```cpp
 #include "msemstdvector.h"